Non-Owner Occupied Mortgage Overview

 Additionally, most lenders require you to have a certain amount of money in reserve when you get a mortgage for an investment property.
 The reserve requirement depends on the number of properties you have financed with a mortgage.
 For mortgaged investment properties one through three, you are typically required to have savings in reserve equal to two months of total monthly housing expense for each investment property.
 For example if your mortgage payment, property tax and hazard insurance for the property is $3,000 per month, you are required to hold $6,000 in reserve at closing.
 For mortgage investment properties four through nine you are typically required to have savings in reserve equal to six months of monthly housing expense for each investment property.
 Please note that the reserve requirement applies even if the property generates positive cash flow.

 Mortgages on owner occupied and non-owner occupied properties are treated differently for tax purposes.
 According to the U.S. tax code, mortgage interest expense for owner occupied properties (on mortgage amounts up to $750,000) can be deducted from your gross income, which provides a significant tax benefit.
 The mortgage tax deduction benefit does not apply to non-owner occupied properties which is an important consideration for borrowers.
+Interest expense, property tax and other expense items, however, do offset any rental income which reduces the taxes owed on an income property.
 Be sure to consult a tax professional to understand the tax rules that apply to non-owner occupied mortgages and investment properties.